Medicaote History, Family Crest & Coats of Arms

 Early History of the Medicaote family

-Another 278 words (20 lines of text) covering the years 1593, 1586 and 1625 are included under the topic Early Medicaote History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Medicaote research.
+Another 154 words (11 lines of text) covering the years 1593, 1586 and 1625 are included under the topic Early Medicaote History in all our PDF Extended History products and printed products wherever possible.

 Medicaote Spelling Variations